 - A look at previous research projects undertaken by students in conjunction with PCL

 - Business acumen session in which we will offer advice on how to manage your stakeholders throughout your research

 - Networking and personal promotion guidance so you can gain the most value from the research you’ve produced

 - Advice on striking out on your own as a consultant

 If you are interested in taking part in our Student Sponsorship Programme, download the brochure which has further details about the benefits of the SSP and outlines the application process, including what to cover in your statement of interest.
-The deadline for submissions is 6 November and successful applicants will be notified by 18 November 2016.

 Successful applicants to the SSP will gain free access to the following PCL tools for use in their research: